pixelnest/pixelnest.github.io/work/bulletml-for-unity/customization/index.md

 To implement your own behavior, you can add a delegate for those three events, corresponding to the following methods:

-* `BulletObject CreateBulletHandler()` — called when the engine has requested a new `Bullet` object without knowing its type.
+* `BulletObject OnBulletCreated()` — called when the engine has requested a new `Bullet` object without knowing its type.
-* `void SpawnBulletHandler(Bullet, string)` — called by the engine when the bullet is ready to be displayed on the screen.
+* `void OnBulletSpawned(Bullet, string)` — called by the engine when the bullet is ready to be displayed on the screen.

   All the information (name, type, position, etc) is available during this step.

-* `void DeleteBulletHandler(Bullet)` — called when the engine is destroying the given bullet.
+* `void OnBulletDestroyed(Bullet)` — called when the engine is destroying the given bullet.

 <md-note>
-_Spawn_: If you redefine `SpawnBulletHandler`, you can safely leave the `Bullet Bank` field (of `BulletManagerScript`) empty.
+_Spawn_: If you redefine `OnBulletSpawned`, you can safely leave the `Bullet Bank` field (of `BulletManagerScript`) empty.
 </md-note>

 # Player position